 - standard steps the manager will take in attempting to resolve complaints and disputes and, where possible, the expected timeframes.

 For example, first steps in dealing with a resident dispute would be to:

 - confirm in writing with the complainant the issues to be resolved and outcomes sought

 - put this written summary to the resident who was the subject of the complaint, inviting them to respond to the manager within a specified timeframe, that is reasonable given the circumstances, and in a way that confirms the issues and desired outcome.
 Managers will need to allow time after this occurs, to make enquiries that establish the facts and options for addressing the resident’s concerns.

 Other options for dispute resolution

-The document must inform residents that they may seek advice on disputes from Consumer Affairs Victoria, and include details on how they can contact us.
+The document must inform residents that they may seek information and advice from Consumer Affairs Victoria, and include details on how they can contact us.
 We can provide advice but not directly conciliate disputes between residents.

 The resident may also choose to have a dispute with another resident handled by the residents’ committee; however the law does not require this option to be included in the internal dispute resolution document.

 We recommend the document also include details of what information must be recorded, by law, about a dispute or complaint.

 For more information, view our Recording information about a retirement village complaint or dispute page.